Symphony in White, No. 1: The White Girl was probably started in 1861, signed in 1862, repaired and probably retouched in 1872. 1

 1869: G. W. Whistler died in Brighton, England, on 24 December 1869.

-1872: The picture had been damaged, and from March to April Whistler worked on 'my White Girl', but failed to complete repairs in time to send it to an International Exhibition in London.
-22 G. W. Whistler's family returned to Baltimore in the autumn.
+1872: At some the picture was damaged.
+From March to April Whistler worked on 'my White Girl', but failed to complete repairs in time to send it to an International Exhibition in London.
+22 In the autumn of 1872, G. W. Whistler's family returned to Baltimore.

-1875: By August Whistler had attended to the frame and the picture was finally sent to America.
+1875: By September Whistler had finally attended to the frame and sent the picture to America.
 23 G. W. Whistler's widow died on 25 September 1875, and rights of ownership passed to their son, Thomas Delano Whistler (1857-1921).

 11: 15 May 1862, Musée de Grenoble.
 Free translation: 'I do not know why they refused Whistler's painting, it had great qualities.
 I saw it when he was working on it and followed its progress.
 Whistler showed me a side that I did not know before, the persistence, the will.'